run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-distributed-training.md

 To complete this Quickstart you must have:

 * Run:AI software installed on your Kubernetes cluster.
 See: [Installing Run:AI on a Kubernetes Cluster](../../admin/runai-setup/installation-types.md)
+* During the installation, you have installed the Kubeflow MPI Operator as specified [here](../../../admin/runai-setup/cluster-setup/cluster-prerequisites/#distributed-training-via-kubeflow-mpi)
 * Run:AI CLI installed on your machine.
 See: [Installing the Run:AI Command-Line Interface](../../admin/researcher-setup/cli-install.md)

 ## Step by Step Walkthrough